Vasika-uso/monovm-embed-sample/README.md

 * (Windows only) [`sh.exe`](https://stackoverflow.com/a/37478310/16785067) (Installation details)

 ## Building ##
-*( Windows) Open the .sln file using Visual Studio 2022 and build native.vcxproj (the other are build automatically)
+* (Windows) Open the .sln file using Visual Studio 2022 and build native.vcxproj (the other are built automatically)
 * (Other Supported) Just run `make` from the toplevel folder